BradleyCodeU/bradleycodeu.github.io/_aicc/u02classification/u02soundclassify/instructions.md

 Using Teachable Machine, teach a model to classify audio by recording short sound samples.

 You could train your model to recognize words and/or other sounds.
+Your model must be able to recognize 2 words/sounds AND recognize background noise.

 Once your model is trained, create a p5js project with ml5 and have it display text that shows both the top result AND the confidence (as a percent, rounded to a whole number).
 For example...
 "Meow 98%"